North American Veterinary Licensing Examination (NAVLE®)

 NAVLE SCORE REPORTS AND SCORE TRANSFERS

-Your initial NAVLE score will be reported to the North Dakota Board of Veterinary Medical Examiners, at no additional cost to you.
+Your initial NAVLE score will be reported by the NBVME to the North Dakota Board of Veterinary Medical Examiners, at no additional cost to you.
 The NDBVME is responsible for providing your score report to you.
-Scores for the November-December testing window are reported in late January, and scores for the April testing window are reported in mid-May.
+Scores for the November-December testing window are reported in mid January, and scores for the April testing window are reported in mid-May.

 If you need to transfer your NAVLE score to additional licensing boards, those requests are processed by the American Association of Veterinary State Boards (AAVSB) Veterinary Information Verifying Agency (VIVA).
 Score transfer requests can be processed online through the VIVA link on the AAVSB website.
 The VIVA office can also be contacted by telephone toll free at 877-698-VIVA; or by e-mail at firstname.lastname@example.org.